 Is Your Employer Underpaying You?

 The prevailing wage schedule is just one of many state and local laws governing how employers must compensate workers.
 If you have reason to suspect your employer is underpaying you and not following the law, you should speak with a qualified New York wage and overtime hour attorney right away.
-Contact the Law Offices of White, Nisar & Hilferty, LLP, to speak with a lawyer today.
+Contact the Law Offices of Nisar Law Group, P.C., to speak with a lawyer today.